-6.1 Sediment/Topography Stability
+6.2 Sediment/Topography Stability

 The formation of substantial erosional rills and gullies is required to be minimized in the mitigation areas and normal sheet flow during inclement weather should not cause substantial sediment transport to lower elevations.
-While moderate to significant erosion was observed during Year 3 in the western-most portion of the DG-2 mitigation area following erosion to the side slopes on the east side of the reservoir, repairs to the side slopes below DG-2 were conducted in the fall of 2023 and these areas will be replanted and/or reseeded during the fall/winter of 2023/2024.
-The formation of substantial erosional rills or gullies was not observed in the Phase 2 mitigation areas during Year 3.
+While minor erosion was observed in the Phase 2 mitigation areas during Year 4, the formation of substantial erosional rills or gullies was not observed.